Getting a first Gazette notice for compulsory strike off can be a worrying experience for business owners.

 - We offer in-depth intelligence on every UK business.
 Companies can use this for other purposes, including lead generation and anti-money laundering checks.

-If you are worried about the financial health of one of your customers and want to see how Red Flag Alert can help, discover how our financial risk scoring platform can help.
+If you are worried about the financial health of one of your customers and want to see how Red Flag Alert’s company credit checking solution can help, get in touch with the team or call on 0344 412 6699 to find out more.